In This Article

 What are Market Linked Investments (MLIs)?

-MLIs mix old-style bonds with return potential.
+MLIs mix old-style government bonds with return potential.
 This return links to how well other assets perform.
 The assets can be many things, like market indices or foreign exchange.

 Even individual stocks or interest rates can work too!
 Like other corporate bonds, Market-Linked Investments are issued for fixed terms, such as one to five years, and remain subject to issuer credit risk.
-Instead of paying you a traditional interest coupon, Market-Linked Investments provide you with exposure to the performance of a market index, an individual stock, commodities, foreign exchange, or interest rates.
-Market-Linked Investments can be purchased in a new issue offering or in the secondary market.

-These market-linked investments are great for two reasons.
-First, they offer a way to spread out your risk that might not always be possible with traditional investing methods.
-Second, these investments give you more ways to use and act on your views of the market.
+First, they offer a way to spread out your low risk that might not always be possible with traditional investing methods.
+Second, these safe investments give you more ways to use and act on your views of the market.

 Moreover, investing in this way helps cut down on issues related to money, tax rules, and legal matters by packing different plans into one solution.

-Market-Linked Investments also hold a wide range of asset classes like equities and fixed-income security or investment strategy suited for all types of investors – even if some may not be readily available at first glance!
+Market-Linked Investments also hold a wide range of asset classes like equities and fixed deposits security or investment strategy suited for all types of investors – even if some may not be readily available at first glance!
 Some might give full protection against losses when there is a dip in the markets while others have the chance for higher returns.

 Benefits of Market Linked Investments